ViljoenJG/ViljoenJG/README.md

 ### Hi there 👋

+My name is Kobus Viljoen and I'm a full stack developer.
+My speciality is frontend development, but I am also proficient in backend development, SQL and DevOps.

 <!--
 **ViljoenJG/ViljoenJG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.